Belt and Road Initiative: Membership

+Current and previous members

 Financing

+China's investment in the BRI began at a moderate level in 2013 and increased significantly over 2014 and 2015.
+Investment volume peaked in 2016 and 2017.
+Afterwards, investments decreased gradually, and then significantly during the COVID-19 pandemic.
+The BRI's lowest investment volume was in 2023.

+China's investment in the Maritime Silk Road portion of the BRI has grown at a steady pace.
+As of 2023, Maritime Silk Road investments were 60% of the BRI's total investment volume.

 Asian Infrastructure Investment Bank (AIIB)

 The Asian Infrastructure Investment Bank, first proposed in October 2013, is a development bank dedicated to lending for infrastructure projects.
 As of 2015, China announced that over one trillion yuan (US$160 billion) of infrastructure-related projects were in planning or construction.

 The primary goals of AIIB are to address the expanding infrastructure needs across Asia, enhance regional integration, promote economic development and improve public access to social services.

-The Articles of Agreement (the legal framework) of AIIB were signed in Beijing on 29 June 2015.
-The proposed bank has an authorized capital of $100 billion, 75% of which will come from Asia and Oceania.
-China will be the single largest stakeholder, holding 26.63% of voting rights.
-The board of governors is AIIB's highest decision-making body.
-The bank began operation on 16 January 2016, and approved its first four loans in June.
+At inception, the AIIB was explicitly linked to the BRI.
+The AIIB was subsequently broadened to include investments with states that are not involved with the BRI.

+Loans through AIIB are accessible on AIIB's website, unlike many other forms of Chinese investment through the BRI.